stroiman/presentation-driving-it-2025/pages/test-driven-development.md

 Works well when a small piece of code can provide **_fast and relevant_** feedback.

-## Less useful scenarios
+## Less Useful For

 - UI work
-  - Relevant feedback is looking at the page.
+  - Fast feedback comes from browser live/hot reload
-  - Fast feed comes from Live/hot reload in browser.
+  - The relevant feedback is, does it look right
 - And maybe (not my area of expertice)
   - AI Model Development
   - Game Development